aerotron1/ISDB/README.md

 1. What have you done so far

-- Fixed error with Routes by changing the mongodb connection from localhost to loopback address and reverted back.
+- Fixed error with Routes by changing the mongodb connection from localhost to loopback address.
 Which showed the data such as album information.

+- Look into the rest of the endpoints and add token based authorisation where required.??

 2. What are you going to work on next

-- Look into the rest of the endpoints and add token based authorisation where required.
+- API documentation

 3. What blockers you have (if any)